 How to dress

 Clothes-wise, dress normally.
 As an Egyptian woman, I personally don't edit my wardrobe for Ramadan and plus Egyptians are in love with tourists so they won't bat an eye at what you wear regarding Ramadan.
-Just steer clear of miniskirts, booty shorts, crop tops and you're good (which is the advice I'd give outside of Ramadan too).
+If you're in Cairo and not an Egyptian beach destination, just steer clear of miniskirts, booty shorts, crop tops and you're good (which is the advice I'd give outside of Ramadan too).
 Here's a detailed packing list I made for women so you know just what type of clothes to bring to Egypt, Ramadan or not.

 Banks close early during Ramadan (around 1:30 pm).
 Foreign exchange offices and commercial shops and stores will usually close an hour or two before Iftar, then open again an hour or two after